Unleash/unleash/website/docs/feature-flag-tutorials/python/examples.md

 Take a look at our [API docs](/reference/api/unleash/patch-feature) to learn more about how to change different flag properties right from your code.

-You can use the impression events data from your flag and your flag variants to send to analytics tools or data warehouses for further use.
+You can use the impression events data from your flag and your strategy variants to send to analytics tools or data warehouses for further use.

 You can find more information in our [impression data docs](/reference/impression-data#impression-event-data).